 - Limited-slip differential.
 This is designed to "limit" the tendency of the open differential to send power to a wheel that lacks traction and redirects that power, to a degree, to the other wheel of the axle.
 Under normal operating conditions, this differential will send power to both wheels equally when traveling forward.
 However, when one wheel spins due to lack of traction, the differential will automatically provide torque to the other wheel with traction.
 It "limits" the loss of torque to a slipping wheel through various mechanisms, such as clutches, gears, and other methods, but it does not provide 100% lock-up of differential in extreme conditions.

 - Locking differential.
-This offers best traction in slick or off-road conditions, even in two-wheel drive mode.
+This offers the best traction in slick or off-road conditions, even in two-wheel drive mode.
 It uses a mechanism that "locks" left and right wheels and turns them at the same speed regardless of how little traction a slipping wheel has.
 This means traction can be sent to a wheel that may be firmly on the ground while the other wheel is completely off the ground.
-The incremental cost for a locking differential is approximately $300, depending on manufacturer.
+The incremental cost for a locking differential is approximately $300, depending on the manufacturer.

 9. Cab Configuration